 If the manufacturing sector is not for you, there are companies in telecommunications, tourism, and fashion you should check out.

-Networking Is Essential in Finding Employment
+When Moving to Barcelona from the US, Consider Networking as Essential in Finding Employment

 Keep in mind that the job market is competitive; that’s why finding a recruiter to help might be the best solution.